Kyle Kuric: Professional career

 After playing at Louisville, in the NCAA Division I, Kuric started his pro career in 2012, with the Spanish club Asefa Estudiantes, where he stayed for two seasons, until signing with Herbalife Gran Canaria on 31 July 2014.

 Kuric played for the Phoenix Suns' summer team in the 2016 NBA Summer League in Las Vegas.
 He returned to Herbalife Gran Canaria for the 2016–17 season.
 Herbalife Gran Canaria won the season's curtain raiser competition, the 2016 Spanish Supercup in September, and Kuric was named the MVP of the tournament.

 On July 5, 2017, Kuric signed a two-year deal with Russian club Zenit Saint Petersburg.
 On July 18, 2018, Kuric signed a two-year deal with FC Barcelona Lassa of the Liga ACB and the EuroLeague after reached an agreement with Zenit Saint Petersburg.
-He averaged 9.4 points per game in EuroLeague in 2019-20.
+He averaged 9.4 points per game in EuroLeague in 2019–20.
 On July 7, 2020, Kuric officially renewed his contract with the Spanish club through 2023.

+On June 29, 2023, Kuric returned to Zenit Saint Petersburg.
+He returned to the Liga ACB in 2024, signing with MoraBanc Andorra.